dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 }
 ```

 Here the `list.isEven` will find that `isEven` of `MyUnaryNumber` applies, and unless there are any other extensions in scope, it will call that.
+(Or unless someone adds an `isEven` member to `List`, but that's a breaking change, and then, if still necessary, this code can change the call to `MyUnaryNumber(list).isEven`.)

 The unqualified `length` of `isEven` is not defined in the current lexical scope, so is equivalent to  `this.length`, which is valid since `List<Object>` has a `length` getter.